 |---|---|

-| Beautiful historic streets | Hot and humid summers |
+| Historic streets with beautiful architecture | Summers that are hot and humid |

-| Great Southern food | Busy during peak seasons |
+| Fantastic Southern food | The city is crowded during peak season. |

-| Open container areas | Uneven sidewalks |
+| Containers that are open | Uneven sidewalks |

-| Friendly locals | Bugs in warm months |
+| The friendly locals | Bugs that thrive in warmer months |

 FAQs (People Also Ask)

-Do you need cash in Savannah?
+Do you require money in Savannah?

-Final Verdict: Is Savannah Worth Visiting?
+Final Verdict: Is Savannah Georgia Worth Visiting?